Osborne07/Portfolio/README.md

 # Portfolio
-Basic information about omkar through a web page
+Basic information about Omkar Jagtap through a web page